seanreed1111/sql-recipes/recipes.md

 ## Solution
 ## SQL’s COUNT feature can be used to count materialized results as well as actual rows in tables.
-The next SELECT statement uses a subquery to count the instances of jobs held across tables, and then SUMmarizes those counts.
+The next SELECT statement uses a subquery to count the instances of jobs held across tables, and then summarizes those counts.
 In effect, this is a count of counts against data resulting FROM a query, rather than anything stored directly in SQL.

 ```sql
 SELECT jh.JobsHeld, COUNT(*) as StaffCount FROM